chrisRol2/renamePropMongo/readme.md

+# Rename Prop Mongo
+## Usage
+This command searches for the most recently created document using the `DATE_FIELD` as the parameter to identify the newest document.
+It then renames the field specified by `OLD_FIELD` to the new name provided in `NEW_FIELD`.

+The `VALIDATION_FIELD` is used to validate the document before renaming the field.
+If the document does not contain the `VALIDATION_FIELD`, the command will not rename the field.

 To make the application work properly, you need to add the following environment variables to your `.zshrc` or `.bashrc` file:

 ```shell
 export MONGODB_URI=mongodb://localhost:27017